 A time-honoured position recognizing the contributions made to the Scottish community over many years.

-The United Scottish Cultural Society is honoured to announce that Sr. Drum Major John Nichol is our 128th British Columbia Highland Games Chieftain of the Day.
+The United Scottish Cultural Society is honoured to announce that Coquitlam mayor Richard Stewart is our 129th British Columbia Highland Games Chieftain of the Day.

 History of “Chieftain of the Day”

-Historically, a “games day” was held within each Scottish highland clan to establish the strongest and ablest man in strength, music and dance.
-The Chieftain, as head of the clan, held a position of honour at the gathering.
+Historically, a ‘games day’ was held within each Scottish highland clan or region to establish the fastest, strongest and ablest man in athletics, music and dance.
+With so many Clan chiefs in attendance, one was chosen as ‘Chieftain of the Day’, an honour we continue to practice today.

 Previous Chieftain’s of the Day